If You’re Considering Chemical Peel

 Preparing For A Chemical Peel

-Sometimes Retin A – a prescription medication derived from Vitamin A – is used to pre-treat the skin.
+Retin A – a prescription medication derived from Vitamin A – is used to pre-treat the skin.
 This thins out the skin’s surface layer, allowing the TCA solution to penetrate more deeply and evenly.
 If your skin won’t tolerate Retin-A pre-treatment, an AHA cream may be used instead.
 Hydroquinone, a bleaching agent, is sometimes used in conjunction with Retin-A or AHA pre-treatment, especially if you have blotchy skin areas or pigmentation problems.
-You may have to spend a month or more in the pre-treatment phase before Dr. Mabourakh will schedule your actual peel.
+You may have to spend a month or more in the pre-treatment phase before our esthetician will schedule your actual peel.

 You will need to arrange for someone to drive you home and help you out for a day or two if you are having a phenol or deeper TCA peel.